Subinkvs/expertglass_recommendation/README.md

 # Eyeglass recommendation

-An eyeglasses recommendation system, based on an uploaded user image, utilizes machine learning and image analysis techniques to suggest suitable eyewear.
-The system is integrated with Django REST API to provide a seamless user experience.
-The process works as follows:
+An eyeglasses recommendation system based on an uploaded user image uses image analysis and facial recognition techniques to suggest suitable eyewear.
+The process typically involves:

 1.Image Upload: The user uploads a front-facing image of their face.